harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/snyk-scans.md

 ## Scan a repository: ingestion example

-The following example uses [`snyk test`](https://docs.snyk.io/snyk-cli/commands/test) to scan a local .NET image built using Nuget.
+The following example uses [`snyk test`](https://docs.snyk.io/snyk-cli/commands/test) to scan a .NET repository.

 The scan stage in this pipeline has the following steps: